 Meet Our Team

-Grant has lived in El Paso County since 1969, when his father retired from the Air Force and his family moved here.
-After graduating from Lewis Palmer High School, Grant earned his first Bachelor’s degree in Mining Engineering from the Colorado School of Mines.
-He was a production manager and process engineer for American Strategic Metals in Monument then moved to Italy where he set up a carbide recycling operation for Aldap SPA.
+Grant has lived in El Paso County since his father retired from the Air Force and moved his family here.
+Grant earned his first degree in Mining Engineering from the Colorado School of Mines.
+He was a production manager for American Strategic Metals then moved to Europe where he set up carbide recycling operations as the process engineer.

-Grant returned to the States to get married and earn a second degree in Secondary Science Education from the University of Colorado at Colorado Springs.
+Grant returned to earn a second degree in Secondary Science Education from the University of Colorado at Colorado Springs.
 Since then, Grant has taught science and mathematics in public, private and international schools.
-While raising three boys with his wife Rachel, he has also been involved in small business development, corporate training and real estate/property management in the Colorado Springs area.
+He has also been involved in small business development, corporate training, and property management in the Colorado Springs area.
+With Grant’s leadership, we are excited to expand our unique mining museum into a multi-faceted cultural campus for the community.

 Fun Fact: Grant has been an educator and mountaineer on 6 of the 7 continents.